Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 This service comes from Split on the mainland.

-If you prefer a more personalised, luxury service there are a couple of other options – the Dalmatia-Express is a 24-hour boat service from Split or from the airport, or there’s the Adriatic-Express which offers a similar high-speed transport option.
+Suppose you prefer a more personalised, luxury service.
+In that case, there are a couple of other options – the Dalmatia-Express is a 24-hour boat service from Split or the airport, or the Adriatic-Express offers a similar high-speed transport option.

 Weather and climate

-Hvar is extremely sunny and benefits from a wonderful Mediterranean climate.
+Hvar is hugely sunny and benefits from a beautiful Mediterranean climate.

-July and August are the busiest months because they have the best weather – an average high of 29C and low of 21C, and only a very small amount of rainfall.
+July and August are the busiest months because they have the best weather – an average high of 29C and low of 21C, and only minimal rainfall.

-For a quieter atmosphere come in the winter; it’s mild, but typical of a Mediterranean climate this is the wettest time of the year.
+For a quieter atmosphere, come in the winter; it’s mild but typical of a Mediterranean climate, and this is the wettest time of the year.

 Main Attractions on the Island